mrd33p/Mass-Concrete-design-as-per-IS-10262-2019/README.md

 Now just run the mass_input in matlab.

-your mix design will be available in L2.xlsx file in te same folder.
+your mix design will be available in L2.xlsx file in the same folder.

 If you face any issue just open new issue, I will try to solve your problem.